intuitart/oxford-markdown/README.md

 If a code editor is not explicitly supported, but it allows you to add custom classes, add the class `mdToHtml`.
 This is usually available under the **Advanced** drop down when editing a block.
 That's all it takes to trigger the block to have it's markdown parsed into html as it is displayed.

-## Alternate Usage
+## Classic Editor

 Blocks identified as coming from the classic editor can also be parsed as markdown.
-If you find yourself in one of these situations, this may be useful to you:
+This may be useful to you if you find yourself in one of these situations:

 - you have a Wordpress site where content is currently stored as Markdown
 - you want to disable Gutenberg and use the Classic Editor
 - you want to use Gutenberg and edit with the Code Editor instead of the Visual Editor

+Internally Gutenberg implements all of these as a classic-editor block.
+To use, here are the steps:

-1. Add one of the following to your functions.php file found in your theme folder:
+1. Add one of the following to your functions.php file in your theme folder:
 ```php
 add_filter( 'oxford-markdown-enable-legacy', '__return_true' );
 add_filter( 'oxford-markdown-controlled-legacy', '__return_true' );